KTH/style/apps/style-web/src/pages/style/en/components/header.md

 TODO

-## Header structure
+## Header variants

-> [Note!]
-This step is relevant only if you are making the HTML markup yourself
+> [!Note] This step is relevant only if you are making the HTML markup yourself

 The header comes in three variants: